siberianfox/g2wiki/Marlin-Compatibility.md

 ;LAYER:0
 ```

+Note that, at least Cura will strip out all comments before sending, so they're not generally useful, and certainly not to be relied on.

 ## Supported `Gxxx` and `Mxxx` codes (different from normal g2core behavior)

 When codes marked with :baby_chick: (for "canary") are seen, the protocol will be switched to Marlin-compatible.